stephen-kollo/atlas-traffic-report/README.md

-# <a href="https://script.google.com/macros/s/AKfycbxUz-JagEFB2euHp4PYwpWGKvRYvS728l9DDto3B745GcFYLc7SXTuysHMIup-ZRyn-fQ/exec">Try Demo via this link</a>
+# <a href="https://script.google.com/macros/s/AKfycbxUz-JagEFB2euHp4PYwpWGKvRYvS728l9DDto3B745GcFYLc7SXTuysHMIup-ZRyn-fQ/exec">Try Demo with this link</a>
 Demo takes tamplate dataset.
 You can make any changes, press "Demo: reset all to default" button if got stuck

 # Third-Party Apps Traffic Report